Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

 * More core work will begin after testing completes
 * Validate ranking/selection scripts
 * Complete configuration system validation and logging modernization
-* Inquiring about potential hospital compliance and other regulatory requirements — exploring stricter legal frameworks for healthcare, medical, and other highly regulated use cases
+* Inquiring about potential healthcare compliance and regulatory requirements — exploring stricter legal frameworks relevant to regulated industries (healthcare, finance, defense, and research)

 Thank you again for your understanding during this infrastructure-heavy cycle.
 The system is now **clearer, more maintainable, legally compliant, and ready for continued development**.